devpro/information-technology-guide/docs/companies/gitlab/handbook.md

 🌐 [handbook.gitlab.com](https://handbook.gitlab.com/) ([gitlab-com/content-sites/handbook](https://gitlab.com/gitlab-com/content-sites/handbook))

-Here is what we can learn from GitLab from the Handbook!
+Here is what we can learn about GitLab from the Handbook!

 ## Culture